2009 HONDA INSIGHT HYBRID (Gen 2 - JDM)

 Lowest Overall Cost Of Ownership

 My interest in early Hybrids comes from trying to answer the question of which vehicles, new or used, offer the lowest overall cost of ownership.
 Costs include depreciation, fuel and maintenance.
 The criteria are that the candidates have to be in excellent condition and offer an acceptable levels of reliability, safety and convenience.
 The assumption is that the vehicle will be driven 100,000 in 5 years.
 I would estimate that this Honda will be worth $7,500 in 2029 with 120,000km if kept in reasonable condition.
 It should use about 1,000l of fuel @ $1.50 per litre or $1,500.
-Maintenance should average $500 per year, with perhaps some larger bills for items like tires or a replacement battery pack - perhaps $4000 over the 4 year period.
-Adding this up comes to $13,000 for 5 years of driving; $.13 per km and $2,600 per year.
+Maintenance should average $500 per year, with perhaps some larger bills for items like tires or a replacement battery pack - perhaps $4000 over the 5 year period.
+Adding this up ($1,500 fuel, $2,500 scheduled maintenance, $1,500 additional maintenance, $7,500 depreciation) comes to $13,000 for 5 years of driving; $.13 per km or $2,600 per year.
 That is about as good as it gets.

 About This Honda Insight

 This 2009 Insight is a JDM (Japanese Domestic Market) vehicle that was imported to Canada in October 2024.
 It is right hand drive.
-With just over 17,000km (as of Nov 11, 2024) it still looks new.
-There are no blemishes in the paint or rock chips.
-The rear bumper cover has been repainted, but the body panels all are believed to wear original paint.
+With just over 18,000km (as of Dec 24, 2024) it still looks new.
+There are no blemishes in the paint or rock chips, or evidence of paintwork, apart from the rear bumper cover which looks to have been refinished at some point.
 The interior is in perfect condition.

 In fact, because of its futuristic styling and overall condition, apart from a few marks on the plastic wheel covers, it is not obvious that it is a used car at all, let alone one from 2009!